Download the PHP package patchlevel/hydrator without Composer

 Normalizer

 For more complex structures, i.e. non-scalar data types, we use normalizers.
-We have some built-in normalizers for standard structures such as objects, enums, datetime etc. You can find the full list below.
+We have some built-in normalizers for standard structures such as objects, arrays, enums, datetime etc. You can find the full list below.

 Array